aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

     1. Includes all necessary metadata, output options, and formatting options necessary to render an APA styled document (or other specified style if appropriate for the project)

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:

 27. Use quarto R Markdown to compose an academic manuscript

-    1. Uses at least 2 unique text styles (e.g., bold, italics, code)
+    1. Uses at least 2 unique text styles (e.g., bold, italics, code) *Does math text count as a style?
     2. Uses at least 2 unique header levels
     3. Includes at least 1 list
     4. Includes at least 1 footnote
     - NOTE: This is going to be one of the most flexible objectives to demonstrate.
 You need to demonstrate a range of markdown skills and use them to make a readable, informative manuscript.
 Hitting the four points above should do that, but you can use your judgment about what kind of markdown features will best serve your project.
 No matter what, you should use markdown to follow APA7 guidelines.

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments: